RavetcoFX/mint_todo/README.md

 in Caja change "Open as Administrator" to "Open as Root" and add a red banner like nemo

 Add logout sound to cinnamon sounds

+Make Super+D (Show Desktop) work by default

+Use another meathod for bug reports

 Show Hidden Startup Apps: (sudo sed -i "s/NoDisplay=true/NoDisplay=false/g" /etc/xdg/autostart/*.desktop)